 Let the wild woman free.

 I sometimes don’t know what to write about.
 I’ve made a goal for myself.
 I must get in my 1000 words a day.
 I feel as if I haven’t completed my task if not.
 And that makes me unhappy.
-I like meeting my goal. of course that same side is the perfectionist and she feels untidy and lazy if I just write nonsense as I am now.
+I like meeting my goal.
+Of course that same side is the perfectionist and she feels untidy and lazy if I just write nonsense as I am now.
 The other side?
 Let loose the horses.
 Let the wild woman free.
-The one who splashes in mud puddles and chews her nails? what to do?
+The one who splashes in mud puddles and chews her nails.
+What to do?

 The two sides

 I name myself the two-sided twin.
-Maybe I will come up with a more nonsensical name, but for now, it will be two-sided.
+Maybe I will come up with a more nonsensical name, but for now, it’s two-sided.
 I can see this becoming a good chapter of a book.
 I could explore the two sides of my personality.
 The tidy perfectionist who can’t stand wasting the bread crust.
 Then the crazy bitch that just needs turned loose.
 Let her out of the freakin’ cage already.
 She’s shaking the bars and the other inmates are screaming at her.
-She extends her long claws to snag the guard’s arm.
+She extends her long claws to snagging the guard’s arm.
 Of course the other one, the prim one, is sitting on her neatly tidy bed in the corner.
 If she’s quiet enough maybe no one will associate her with this she-monster.

 Dichotomy – division into two mutually exclusive, opposed, or contradictory groups: a dichotomy between thought and action.